 If you're wondering what protein goes well with butternut squash risotto to make it a full meal, pair the risotto with some quick and healthy recipes like baked fish, chicken or pork to add a touch of protein.
 To round out the dish, serve it alongside steamed broccoli or a fresh salad.

-Alternatively, you can make your butternut squash risotto as the main attraction of the dish.
+Alternatively, you can make your butternut squash risotto in slow cooker as the main attraction of the dish.
 In this case, the risotto will be perfect paired with a side salad or roasted green vegetable.

 Did you love this brown rice butternut squash risotto recipe?

-Then be sure to share this creamy dish on social media, pin it to your gluten free crockpot recipes board, or flip it to Flipboard using the social sharing buttons!
+Then be sure to share this slow cooker risotto butternut squash dish on social media, pin it to your gluten free crockpot recipes board, or flip it to Flipboard using the social sharing buttons!

 Slow Cooker Butternut Squash Risotto - Gluten Free